The Link Between Stress and Cognitive Decline: Strategies for Coping

 To protect your cognitive health, it is important to remain mindful of how daily stressors can affect your mental and physical well-being.
 Below are some strategies for managing stress and mitigating its effects on cognitive health.

-See also Osteoporosis in Women: What You Need to Know
+See also The Connection Between Menopause and Bone Health: What Women Need to Know

 Develop Coping Skills and Restructuring Thoughts